Join StarRocks Community on Slack

 Compared with ClickHouse, StarRocks is simpler to operate for data update.

 StarRocks provides a variety of models to adapt to business requirements such as update operations, detailed recall, and aggregation.
 The update model can perform UPDATE/DELETE operations according to the primary key.
-Through storage and index optimization, it can perform efficient queries while concurrent updates.
+Through storage and index optimization, it can perform efficient queries while making concurrent updates.
 In some e-commerce scenarios, the status of orders needs to be updated frequently, and the number of orders updated every day may reach hundreds of millions.
 By update model, the real-time update requirements can be well adapted.

 Features | Applied Scenarios | |